Sofia Vergara Poses In A Skintight Black Latex Dress In New Photo

 Sofia Vergara is showing off her amazing body in a skintight latex dress in a new snap shared on her Instagram account.
 The Modern Family star shared the new photos on her account on November 20 which show her posing for the camera in the shiny black ensemble as well as a more festive red strapless gown.

-The new photo shoot pictures showed Sofia appearing in a new campaign for the shoe store Payless in Latin America.
+The new photoshoot pictures showed Sofia appearing in a new campaign for the shoe store Payless in Latin America.

 The first photo shared by the star featured her clutching a red shoe box while smiling from ear to ear, teaming her shiny black dress with matching black heels.
 The second photo shared with her more than 15 million Instagram followers this week showed her once again matching her dress to her shoes as she posed in a sultry red number.

 The photoshoot snap had Vergara laying back on a chair as she placed her hand on her waist.
-Looking towards the camera, the star, who’s most famous for playing the role of Gloria Pritchett on the ABC sitcom, was crossing her legs in her tight strapless dress while surrounded by shoe boxes.
+Looking toward the camera, the star, who’s most famous for playing the role of Gloria Pritchett on the ABC sitcom, was crossing her legs in her tight strapless dress while surrounded by shoe boxes.

 A third picture showed a close-up of her face as she posed in a pink number.